-Most of the information presented here was gleaned from Donald H. Pflueger's "Covina: Sunflowers, Citrus, Subdivisions," Castle Press, Pasadena, 1964; Dr. Barbara Ann Hall's "Images of America: Covina," Arcadia Publishing, 2007; the West Covina Historical Milestones webpage; and online communications with fellow Covina-area historians Glenn Reed, Tom Armbruster and Jim Harris.
-Please bear in mind: this timeline is still a work-in-progress.
+Most of the information presented here was gleaned from Donald H. Pflueger's "Covina: Sunflowers, Citrus, Subdivisions," Castle Press, Pasadena, 1964; Dr. Barbara Ann Hall's "Images of America: Covina," Arcadia Publishing, 2007; the West Covina Historical Milestones webpage; and online communications with fellow Covina-area historians Glenn Reed, Randall Smith, Tom Armbruster and Jim Harris.
+Please bear in mind: this timeline is an ongoing work-in-progress.
 Corrections, additions, and their supporting documentation are welcomed.

 September 8, 1771 – European settlement of what will become Los Angeles County commences with the founding of Mission San Gabriel Arcángel in the province of Las Californias in New Spain.
 First built on the bank of the Rio Hondo near today's Whittier Narrows, the mission moves to its present location after a flood in 1776.

 November 25, 1826 – Jedediah Smith is the first U.S. citizen to venture into the valley of the San Gabriel.
 His party camps at Mud Springs, located in today's San Dimas, just south of the intersection of Bonita and Walnut Avenues.